songdan1988git/Web3-collaboration/grants/speculative/Bullet-Substrate.md

 * The enhancement for time complexity in the Bullet-proof

-* This project is the first Private transaction impletementation for account module based on Bullet-proof protocol
+* This project is the first privacy transaction impletementation for account module based on Bullet-proof protocol

 * Customized development for Bullet-proof for substrate